Dennis Thurman

-Early years
+Early life

 Thurman attended Santa Monica High School, where he was a quarterback and defensive back.
 He was a part of three CIF Division I championship teams that combined to go 39–1–1.

 Thurman also played baseball and basketball.
 He was recruited by major league baseball teams and to play college basketball.

 College career

 Thurman accepted a football scholarship from the University of Southern California.
 As a freshman, he was part of the 1974 National Champion team.
 Thurman played for John McKay and later for John Robinson.
 He started five games at flanker in his first two seasons, recording three receptions for 55 yards (18.3-yard avg.) and seven carries for 61 yards (8.7-yard avg.).

 As a junior in 1976, Thurman was named the starter at free safety, leading the team and the Pacific-8 Conference with eight interceptions.
 He intercepted passes in seven straight contests.
 Thurman led the nation with in interception return yardage (180).
 He also led the team with 17 punts for 68 yards.

 As a senior in 1977, Thurman was second on the team with three interceptions.
 He was named the team's MVP and its Defensive Player of the Year.
-He played in the 1978 Senior Bowl and was a Playboy Pre-Season All-American.
+He played in the 1978 Senior Bowl and was a Playboy Pre-season All-American.

 Thurman is tied for sixth in school history with 13 interceptions, two of which were returned for touchdowns.
 He also had 77 tackles, six pass deflections and seven fumble recoveries.
 Thurman played on Trojan teams that won four bowl games (two Roses, a Liberty and a Bluebonnet).
 Teammate Ronnie Lott credited Thurman for his development as a player in his Pro Football Hall of Fame speech, stating Thurman was someone who "helped me become a better football player."